-The North and South Poles Face an 'Unprecedented' Climate Future
+An Upheaval at the Ends of the World

 Emily Osborne, a scientist who leads Arctic research at the National Oceanic and Atmospheric Administration, repeated this warning while speaking at a major geoscience conference on Tuesday.
 “The Arctic is experiencing the most unprecedented transition in human history,” she said.

 The finding at the bottom of the world is in some ways the most shocking.
 Antarctica is split into two massive ice sheets, the East and the West.
-Researchers have long considered the East Antarctic Ice Sheet to be less worrisome: Though it contains enough frozen water to raise global sea levels by 173 feet, it sits at a high-enough altitude to withstand the first century or so of warming.
+Researchers have long considered the East Antarctic Ice Sheet to be less worrisome: Though it contains enough frozen water to raise global sea levels by 173 feet, it sits at a high enough altitude to withstand the first century or so of warming.

 The new finding may complicate that conclusion.
 Using a new database of global ice movements, NASA scientists found that several glaciers in the East Antarctic Ice Sheet are quickening their march toward the sea.
-Since 2008, a set of glaciers that feed Vincennes Bay—which is due south of Australia—lost about 9 feet of overall height.
+Since 2008, a set of glaciers that feed Vincennes Bay—which is due south of Australia—lost about nine feet of overall height.
 Their speed has also increased, suggesting that these glaciers are dumping more ice into the ocean than researchers previously expected.

 The Vincennes Bay glaciers are important because they block the inland Aurora and Wilkes ice basins from tumbling into the sea.
 If both basins collapsed, they could raise sea levels by 92 feet.
 “Taken together, they’re about four Greenlands [worth of sea-level rise],” said Catherine Walker, a glaciologist at NASA, speaking at the annual meeting of the American Geophysical Union on Monday.